-In addition to realising significant cost savings that free up budget for new projects, Azure savings plans for compute optimises savings automatically to help you modernise your workloads and continue saving as your needs change over time.
+In addition to realizing significant cost savings that free up budget for new projects, Azure savings plans for compute optimizes savings automatically to help you modernize your workloads and continue saving as your needs change over time.

 - Choose a one-year or three-year term.

-- Set your optimal hourly commitment amount by referring to personalised recommendations based on your recent usage.
+- Set your optimal hourly commitment amount by referring to personalized recommendations based on your recent usage.

 - Enjoy flexible payment options—pay all upfront or monthly at no extra cost.